cutthroat78/Leaving-Cert-Notes/subjects/biology/unit-2/cell-division.md

 Diploid is symbolised as '2n' and total no. of chromosomes in cell is given as 2n=46.
 This means there are 23 pairs of chromosomes

+## Triploid

+Definition: A triploid cell has three sets of chromosomes

 ## Somatic Cells

 - <u>Somatic cells are normal body cells</u> of an advanced organism and contain two sets of chromosomes (not sex cells)